Difference Between Full Spectrum CBD, Broad Spectrum CBD, and THC Free CBD isolate

 Full-spectrum CBD is an extract containing all-natural compounds in the plant, including terpenes, essential oils, and other cannabinoids, including a small amount of THC.
 The full spectrum of cannabinoids, essential oils, and terpenes work together magnifying the benefits of each individual compound.
 This is commonly referred to as the “entourage effect”

 The full-spectrum CBD is good for people:

-- Who were recommended to consume a certain amount of THC.
+- Who was recommended to consume a certain amount of THC?

 - Who live in states where Cannabis is legal.

 Broad-spectrum CBD is like halfway between full-spectrum CBD and CBD isolate.